jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 };
 ```

-Then the derived class would initialise the base and derived members accordingly.
+The derived class would initialise the base and derived members accordingly.
 What is different here is that
 the base class copy constructor can take a reference to the derived class and only take in the base class member
 initialisation values.
 The base class constructor leaves out the derived class members, as it should.